Last updated on:

 • Ensure your bedroom is dark, cool, and quiet.

-• Choose relaxing evening rituals like a warm shower, meditation, or reading.
+• Opt for relaxing evening rituals such as a warm shower, meditation, or reading.

 • Avoid eating at least four hours before bedtime.
 This signals your body that it’s time to rest rather than digest.